 Access to Justice Board

 Recognizing that access to the civil justice system is a fundamental right, the Access to Justice Board (ATJ Board) works to achieve equal access for those facing economic and other significant barriers.
 The ATJ Board was established by the Washington Supreme Court in 1994 at the request of the Washington State Bar Association Board of Governors in response to a growing need to coordinate access to justice efforts in Washington.
 The ATJ Board also oversees the work of a number of standing committees and special initiatives to address access issues.
 The standing committees include the Communications Committee, Delivery System Committee, Rules Committee, Technology Committee, the Equal Justice Coalition, and the Pro Bono Council.
-The ATJ Board reports annually to the Washington Supreme Court and the Washington State Bar Association.
+The Board reports regularly to the Washington Supreme Court and the Washington State Bar Association.
+View the 2022 Access to Justice Board Annual Report .

 In carrying out its mission, the ATJ Board is guided by: